cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/introduction_to_blueprints/_index.md

 alwaysopen = false
 +++

-This section will teach you how to write your first blueprint.
-You will learn about basic blueprint structure, and you will apply this knowledge to create a composite blueprint.
+This section teaches you how to write your first blueprint.
+You will learn about the basic blueprint structure, and apply this knowledge to create a composite blueprint.

 {{%children style="h3" description="true"%}}